vmware-archive/dataTx-geode-health/dataTx-geode-health-api/README.md

 # Execution

-The GemFire assessment  report API is packaged as a uber Jar.
+The Geode assessment  report API is packaged as a uber Jar.
 It can be run directly by the following: